 - moving violations

-Most parking violations in Nevada are minor infractions.
+Parking violations in Nevada are the most minor traffic violations.
 People often pick up these citations by allegedly doing the following:

 - parking in a handicapped space in a Nevada (NRS 484B.467)